devavinothm/twitter-sentiment-analysis/README.md

 ## Introduction

-This project basically predicts if an tweet is positive or nagative.
+This project basically predicts if an tweet is positive or negative.

 ## Data